So, what was the RHI? “RHI UK” is shorthand for Renewable Heat Incentive, a government subsidy that closed in 2022.

 UK Non-domestic Renewable Heat Incentive (UK RHI) 2018

-The non-domestic Renewable Heat Incentive (UK RHI) helps businesses, public sector and non-profit organisations meet the cost of installing renewable heat technologies.
+The non-domestic Renewable Heat Incentive (UK RHI) helps businesses, the public sector, and non-profit organisations meet the cost of installing renewable heat technologies.

 Types of heating